 *

 The next day I exploded the careful order in the barn and workshop like a jack-in-the-box.
 My dad would’ve had a seizure.
 Then again, I was thinking of my “old” dad.
 I didn’t know how the new one with dementia would’ve reacted, if at all.
-I’d been considering whether to bring him out for our family BBQ on Saturday.
+I’d been considering whether to bring him out for our family barbecue on Saturday.
 He considered Primrose his home now.
-He’d been there six months.
+He’d been there for six months.
 Would he even remember that he’d lived here?
 Would the place jog any memories for him?

 He had an old cassette player hooked up in his workshop.
 I got it spinning and listened to his music as I emptied drawers and pulled cases of electric tools from under the workbenches.
 Neil Diamond, Jim Croce, Linda Ronstadt—these were the tunes from my childhood.
-I liked being in his shop, surrounded by his small comforts: his denim apron ready for another project; an old green raincoat hanging by the door; a fan to cool him in summer, a space heater to warm the shop in winter.
+I liked being in his shop, surrounded by his small comforts: his old denim apron hanging from a hook, ready for another project; a small fan to cool him in summertime, a space heater to warm the shop in winter.
 He’d organized gear into plastic cases and stored them on a top shelf, labeled for easy reference: BONES, POLISH, STRAPS, SANDPAPER, SERVICE MANUELS.
 One read, JUST STUFF.
 I liked seeing his printing in magic marker on the outside of the cases.
 I liked imagining him in this space.
 He enjoyed the slow pace of carving: steady, methodical, detailed.
-How much time would he spend on each piece: gathering, imagining, carving, finishing.
+How much time would he spend on each piece?

 A hundred hours?